 As you can see in the image above, PCIe slots come in different sizes.
 They are distinguished mainly by their PCIe lane count.

-There are a few important characteristics of PCIe interface you need to understand in order to understand and utilize the slots properly i.e
+There are a few essential characteristics of the PCIe interface you need to understand to understand and utilize the slots properly i.e

 - What PCIe is

 PCIe stands for Peripheral Component Interconnect Express, an internal bus interface standard that connects internal high-speed components to your desktop motherboard.

 There is a list of things that you can attach to the PCIe slots.
 I have summarized them here: 10 Things That Can be Plugged in PCIe Slots.

 PCIe slots have PCIe lanes hardwired to them for transporting data.